Make Your Logs Work for You

 START FREE TRIAL

 Regardless of what language you code in or what type of apps you’re working on, you’re going to end up reading log files.
 They’re your window into what’s happening inside your code or the server you’re talking to.
-Linux log management is one of the skills setting an experienced developer apart from the rest.
+Linux log management is one of the skills that sets an experienced developer apart from the rest.

-The good news is Linux has a broad array of tools for searching and filtering log files.
+The good news is that Linux has a broad array of tools for searching and filtering log files.
 Like most system administration tasks, there’s more than one way to tackle this task.

 Viewing and Tailing Logs

-Start With the Tail
+Start with the tail

 This article has tail right there in the title, so let’s start there.